danieladeabah/da-dailytasks/README.md

 - **Task Assignment**: Assign tasks to people and track their progress.
 - **Subtask Management**: Break tasks into smaller subtasks to track finer details.
-- **API-based Data Storage**: Data is stored and fetched via an API for a centralized and scalable experience.
+- **AI-Powered Smart Assistant**: Leverage our smart AI assistant to automate task management, making suggestions based on your preferences and history.
+- **Dashboard for Effortless Management**: Access an intuitive dashboard where you can manage all tasks in one place, view AI-driven insights, and monitor progress in real time.

 ## Technologies Used:

 - **Frontend**: Vue 3, Nuxt 3
 - **Backend**: Node.js
-- **Data Storage**: API-based
+- **Data Storage**: MySQL

 ![landing](/src/assets/icons/desktop-landing.png)